-Exams: Students will complete two open-book exams during the semester.
-The first exam will cover material from the Special Education Eligibility Projects (see below).
-The second exam will cover school psychology law and ethical concepts and will be available on-line through CANVAS.
+Exam: Students will complete one open-book exam at the end of the semester.
+The exam will cover school psychology law and ethical concepts and will be available on-line through CANVAS.
 Exams are generally multiple choice, short answer, and true/false.
-Students may request a hard copy of the exam to submit directly to the instructor if they prefer to not complete the exam online but on real paper.
+Students may request a hard copy of the exam to submit directly to the instructor if they prefer to not complete the exam online but on actual paper.
 Exams will be posted one week before they are due.